How to Buy a RV: New vs. Used

 Welcome to Part 2 in our How to buy a RV Series.
 (UPDATED Nov.
 2020) This post explores the merits of buying a NEW vs. a USED RV.
 If you missed part 1, click HERE to access the first post in this series which discusses WHEN to buy an RV.

 Most folks love the smell of a new vehicle – and RV’s are no different.
 Getting a nice, shiny, new RV is a real treat.
-But – is it worth the extra bucks over what you’ll pay for a similar (keyword) used RV?
+But – is it worth the extra bucks over what you’ll pay for a “like new” used RV?
 Watch my video below and then see if you agree with my “summary points” – and by all means, feel free to chime in to the discussion by using the reply section at the bottom of the post!

 How to Buy a RV – New vs. Used